-Some of these issues might be hardware related, but most are probably related to the iOS 13 software that powers these devices.
+Some of these issues might be hardware related, but most are probably related to the iOS 14 software that powers the phones.

 If you’re seeing horrible battery drain your first instinct might be to get in contact with Apple customer service.
-That’s an option, but you should try fixing the issue on your own before you bring your phone in.
+That’s an option, but you should try fixing the issue on your own before contacting Apple.

 In this guide we’ll take you through some fixes that might help you fix bad iPhone 11 battery life.
 These are fixes that have worked for us over the years and they might help you solve your battery issues in minutes.

 If you start noticing weird battery drain try restarting your iPhone.
 Power it down, wait for a minute, and then power it back on.
 This typically works wonders, especially if your device hasn’t been powered down in awhile.

 Update Your Phone

 If you’re running old iOS 14 software, try updating your phone to the latest version.